FreddieRidell/dotfiles/jot/sweatshirt-slogan-ideas.md

 - Byg Boi
 - Do Big Hacks
 - Consumate Professional
-- Woop!
-There, it is?
+- WuTang for the foreseeable future